Studying Ionospheric Phase Structure Functions Using Wide-Band uGMRT (Band-4) Interferometric Data: Observation and Processing

 \section{Observation and Processing}

-The Giant Metrewave Radio Telescope (GMRT) is a sensitive radio interferometer optimized for low-frequency observations.
+The uGMRT is a sensitive radio interferometer optimized for low-frequency observations.
 It comprises 30 parabolic antennas, each with a diameter of 45 meters, distributed over a 25 km region.
-Fourteen antennas are located within a central $1.4 \times 1.4$ km$^2$ square, and the remaining 16 are spread along three 14 km-long arms forming a `Y’-shaped layout.
-This configuration enables high-resolution imaging and multi-directional probing of ionospheric irregularities.
+Fourteen antennas are located within a central $1.4 \times 1.4$ km$^2$ square, and the remaining 16 are spread along three 14 km-long arms forming a Y-shaped layout.
+This Y-shaped configuration enables high-resolution imaging and multi-directional sampling of ionospheric irregularities.
 Located between the magnetic equator and the northern crest of the equatorial ionization anomaly (EIA), the GMRT is ideally positioned for ionospheric studies \citep{Mangla22}.

-We conducted 10 hours of nighttime observations of the bright quasar 3C48 using the upgraded GMRT (uGMRT) at Band-4 (project code: $47\_003$ \footnote{\url{https://naps.ncra.tifr.res.in/goa/data/search}}) in November 2024.
+We conducted 10 hours of nighttime observations of the bright quasar 3C48 using the uGMRT at Band-4 (project code: $47\_003$ \footnote{\url{https://naps.ncra.tifr.res.in/goa/data/search}}) in November 2024.
+This observation occurred during quiet geomagnetic conditions ($K_{\rm p}$ index < 3) and high solar activity was reported\footnote{\url{https://www.noaa.gov/}} (F10.7 $\sim$ 200 sfu).
 The data span a 200 MHz bandwidth (550–750 MHz) with a central frequency of 650 MHz, using 8192 channels at 24.41 kHz resolution and an integration time of 2.68 seconds.
 For ease of computation and to avoid frequency ranges significantly affected by radio frequency interference (RFI), we selected a subset of three relatively clean sub-bands: 575–600 MHz, 600–625 MHz, and 700–725 MHz.
 We found overall good agreement among the analysed bands.
 More details about the observations are summarized in Table~\ref{obs_sum}.

 RFIs was mitigated using a two-step process.
 Initial strong RFI was manually flagged, followed by automated flagging with the \texttt{TFCROP} algorithm from the CASA package \citep{CASA22}.
 This algorithm identifies statistical outliers in time-frequency space using thresholds of 4$\sigma$ (time) and 3$\sigma$ (frequency), with the \texttt{EXTEND} mode enabled to flag data if more than 50\% of bins are contaminated.
 Approximately 30\% of the data for both RR and LL polarizations was flagged, with additional iterative flagging applied based on calibration solutions.